Salina man seriously injured in motorcycle crash

 WICHITA, Kan.
 (KSNW) — A motorcycle crash in Salina hospitalized one person with suspected serious injuries on Friday evening.

-The Kansas Highway Patrol (KHP) Crash Log says the crash happened at 6:15 p.m. on Friday.
+The Kansas Highway Patrol says the crash happened at 6:15 p.m. on Friday.

 A 72-year-old man driving a Buick, and a 77-year-old man riding an Ice Bear motorcycle were driving south on Ohio Street, near the intersection of Shipton Road when the Buick rear-ended the motorcycle.